elhassane/Morocco-covid-19--A-machine-learning-and-multi-agent-system-approach/README.md

 # Morocco covid-19: A machine learning and multi-agent system approach

-This project is a class project (for learning purposes) as a part of Multi agents systems and Machine learning classes at The Faculty of Sciences and Technologies Tangier
+This project is a class project (for learning purposes) as a part of Multi agents systems and Machine learning class at The Faculty of Sciences and Technologies of Tangier

 ## Objective